DirectToSwift/CoreDataToSwiftUI/Sources/DirectToSwiftUI/TRANSITION.md

 # Transition TODOs

 - ModelFetchSpecification?
-FetchSpecification => FetchRequest?
+FetchSpecification => NSFetchRequest?

 - managedobjects do not carry their entity? nah, they do